wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 "ángela"
 ```

-The `á` character is not part of the ASCII charset, so case conversions are not applied to this particular item of the word even though the rest of the ASCII characters are actually converted.
+The `á` character is not part of the ASCII charset, so case conversions are not applied to this particular letter of the word even though the rest of the ASCII characters are actually converted.
 Fortunately, this is working great in the new ruby version.
 See how is goes in Ruby 2.4.0-preview1:

 ```ruby
 irb(main):> "ángela".upcase